Why do I need Commercial property insurance?

 Commercial property owner’s insurance is special protection designed for landlords when letting out to third parties for commercial use and this can include retail, offices, warehousing or any other form of commercial use by the third party.

 Commercial property owner’s insurance is not legally necessary but many mortgage lenders will require this insurance when lending money.
-If you do not take this property owners insurance, you will have to pay for any damage the property suffers and you will also be liable for any third party compensation claims related to the property damage or injury through negligence.
-It is for this reason that Todd & Cue recommend you to have this insurance for the peace of mind that you will be covered for the different eventualities.
+If you do not take property owners insurance, you will have to pay for any damage the property suffers and you will also be liable for any third party compensation claims related to the property damage or injury through negligence.
+It is for this reason that Todd & Cue recommend you to have the best commercial property insurance for your property.
+It will also give you the peace of mind that you will be covered for the different eventualities.

-Commercial property insurance covers the cost of repairing or rebuilding your business premises, or replacing your stock or equipment.
-It covers you against risks such as:
+Commercial property insurance which is sometimes known as Commercial buildings insurance covers the cost of repairing or rebuilding your business premises, or replacing your stock or equipment.
+The commercial property insurance covers you against risks such as::

 - burst pipes (escape of water)